Provisioning Callback in Designer

 Testing your callback scenario

 Now you can test the in-queue Callback scenario.
 Call the phone number that is assigned to the Designer Default-type application and accept an in-queue callback for an external phone number on which you can receive calls.
-If an agent with a matching skill is already logged in to the voice channel in Agent Desktop, you will receive a phone call on the external phone number.
+If an agent with a matching skill is already logged in to the voice channel in Agent Workspace, you will receive a phone call on the external phone number.
 Once you have accepted the callback on the external phone, the call will be connected to the logged-in agent.

 To test Scheduled callback, call the phone number that is assigned to the Default-type application and choose Scheduled Callback.
 Listen carefully to the prompt.
 If it is using default settings, then it will ask you to specify a day and time for the callback based on the Pacific time zone.
 Also pay close attention to the actual date and time that you booked before accepting, especially if you have entered a time intended to be on the current day; the system might have offered you a time slot that is a week later.
 The outbound call experience is identical to the in-queue callback scenario.